HCL-TECH-SOFTWARE/domino-keep-docs/docs/usingkeep/richtext.md

 ### Flat JSON submissions (a.k.a Inception mode)

-If your consuming service can't deal with the RichText JSON structure, you can wrap the JSON structure into a Base64 encoded String and prefix it with `Base64:` (case sensitive).
+If your consuming service can't deal with the RichText JSON structure, you can wrap the JSON structure into a Base64 encoded String.

 So you have the `content` element, which most likely is already Base64 encoded wapped a second time into Base64.
 To clarify, you start with: